ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization: Conclusions

 In this paper, we propose \proposed, a multitask prompted pretraining method that significantly improves the zero-shot generalization ability of language models.
 In our experiments, we collect over 1,000 real-world production tasks to study the task scaling law.
-We find that the zero-shot performance gap between small and large models becomes less significant when having more training tasks.
+We find that on our considered datasets, the zero-shot performance gap between small and large models becomes less significant when having more training tasks.
 As a result, task scaling can substantially improve training and serving efficiency.
-Experiments verified the effectiveness of the proposed Genetic Prompt Search method, which can lead to further performance gain in the "zero-shot adaptation with few-shot validation" setting.
-We also perform ablation studies on optimized prompt design, verifying the benefits.